-How should a world-renowned brand launch their first D2C experience in the U.S. with a new brand name?
+How should a world-renowned brand launch a D2C experience with a new brand name?

 Pernod Ricard is accustomed to their big name wine and spirits brands—you might have heard of some of them: Jacob's Creek, Kenwood Vineyards, Campo Viejo, G.H.
 Mumm, and Perrier-Jouët.

-In 2018, the company’s goal was to launch their first direct-to-consumer (D2C) brand in the US—a big move considering this channel would be home to their iconic products, and a focus for a lot of future growth.
+In 2018, the company’s goal was to launch their first direct-to-consumer (D2C) wine and champagne brand in the US—a big move considering this channel would be home to their iconic wine products, and a focus for a lot of future growth.
 The new D2C venture, Drinks & Co, went against the grain.
 This venture meant new platforms, new ways of thinking, new roles for team members—a whole lot of new to embrace at once.

 We were in charge of creating their digital experience.
 How should we lead users through the site?
 What did we want people to feel as they engaged with the brand?
 How should we build it?
 To create a plan of action for a frictionless experience, we started with their audience.

 “We learned about the average wine drinker and how the industry has changed with the millennial focus over the last five years.
 With that information, we constructed goal-focused user journeys with touchpoints for each persona that uses the site.”

 With an optimal commerce + content experience as the goal, a Drupal + Shopify Plus integration was the answer.

 The integration we created leverages Drupal to control all product data, like listing pages, sidebars of related products, products highlighted in content, personalization—you name it.
 We configured the import to happen hourly, so changes to existing/new products in Shopify flow into Drupal nearly instantly.

 When you integrate Shopify into Drupal, you can allow Shopify data to be cached in Drupal.
 Despite data flowing between systems, the Drinks & Co site maintains excellent performance so that the user experience is still quick and seamless.

 When someone has found the right wine for their occasion—a developer after launch day, maybe—they can click an add-to-cart button just as they would if they were on the Shopify platform.